The fishy tale of Fish Island: its history from marshes to industrial land and now a Creative Enterprise Zone

 By the 1990s, most factories on the Island were used for waste disposal and recycling.

 As industry moved out of Fish Island, the artists moved in.
-In the 90s it had the highest density of artists’ studios in Europe.
-Out of the 750 studios, one was owned Op Art legend, Bridget Riley.
+In the 1990s it had the highest density of artists’ studios in Europe.
+Out of the 750 studios, one was owned Op Art legend, artist Bridget Riley.

 After artists began to be priced out of Fish Island, a partnership was set up in 2014 between tech hub, The Trampery, and the Barbican Centre, called Fish Island Labs.
 The project allows for between 40 and 50 people to share low-cost workspace for ten months.

-Slowly, warehouses turned from factories to studios to living space.
+Slowly, warehouses turned from factories to studios to living spaces.

-In April, Hackney Wick and Fish Island Creative Quarter, home to nearly 250 artist studios and more than 100 creative businesses, was awarded a £50,000 grant from the Mayor of London in order to help make it a Creative Enterprise Zone.
+In April 2018, Hackney Wick and Fish Island Creative Quarter, home to nearly 250 artist studios and more than 100 creative businesses, was awarded a £50,000 grant from the Mayor of London to make it a Creative Enterprise Zone.
 The scheme ensures artists aren’t priced out.

-Also on the Island is Stour Space, a community hub with coffee shop, gallery and studio space, and Truman’s Brewery.
-Another long standing member of the community is H Forman & Son, a fish smoker who have been based in the East End for over a hundred years.
+A long-standing member of the community is H Forman & Son, a fish smoker who has been based in the East End for over a hundred years.

 In 2005, Roach Point pedestrian and cycle bridge was built across the Hertford Union canal, halving the journey time from Fish Island to Hackney Wick station, and paving the way for more residential buildings on the Island.